pshdev0/utils/coursera-auto-download/README.md

 *TIP* before running script `w1.sh` open up your Chrome broweser and change its pose to the position/size you'd like all consecutively opened windows open.

+*CAVEAT* These two scripts work, but are probably a bit buggy and need more testing for sure !

 It saves me a lot of time and labour setting up my desktop workspaces and windows.